Pilot Licences Explained

 Modular Flight Training Overview

-Modular flight training is traditionally cheaper than integrated.
+Modular flight training is traditionally significantly cheaper than an integrated flight training course.
 You can choose where and when you complete your training which gives you the benefit of being able to budget appropriately, paying for you training as you go, rather than spending a large upfront sum that is required for integrated courses.
-You can do it as quickly or slowly as you like, which gives you the opportunity to work while getting your various licences.
+You can complete the various grounds school and flight training elements as quickly or slowly as you like, which gives you the opportunity to work and earn an income whilst working towards the various licences.

-The hour building required for the Commercial Pilots Licence (CPL) issue can be completed in other countries, with many people choosing to do this in the United States because of the cheaper cost of flying.
+Additionally, the flight time hour building required to obtain a Commercial Pilots Licence (CPL) can be completed in other countries, with many people choosing to do this in the United States because of the cheaper cost of flying.

-The typical route for modular training is as follows:
+The typical route for modular flight training is as follows:

 • Private Pilots Licence (PPL)